zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 	![](images/100/i29.png)

-- Note the public IP **write this down**.
+- Note the public IP **write this down in field GG1 on your handout**.
 You will need this later for various configuration steps.

 	![](images/100/i30.png)